 Karen is a wife of 19 years and a mother of three.
 She is active as a school room parent, teaching Japanese, and coaching soccer along with her husband.

-In 1996, Doug, and Partner, Bruce S. MacDonald, founded Net Lease Capital Advisors, developing tax-strategic applications for net lease products.
-Doug is the chief architect of the firm’s proprietary strategies.
+In 1996, Doug, and Partner, Bruce S. MacDonald, founded Net Lease Capital Advisors, developing tax-strategic applications for net leased properties.
 Today, Doug structures the firm’s acquisitions, financings and sales.

 Doug attended Purdue University, graduating summa cum laude in Engineering in three years.
 Declining admission to the Harvard Business School, he pursued a passion to work in the ministry.
 Upon his return to business and finance, he focused on the acquisition and financing of apartment complexes in the Northeast.
 In 1994, he joined NAI James E. Hanson, Inc., a New York area real estate development firm, where he acquired sale-leaseback portfolios using innovative financing based on the tenants’ credit, in addition to traditional real estate financing.